CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `noise`                | Causes damage() amount of noise at the target.
 Note: the noise can be described further with `sound_type`, `sound_description`, `sound_ambient`, `sound_id` and `sound_variant`.
 `pain_split`           | Evens out all of your limbs' damage.
 `pull_target`          | Attempts to pull the target towards the caster in a straight line.
 If the path is blocked by impassable furniture or terrain, the effect fails.
+`recharge_vehicle`     | Increases or decreases the battery charge of a vehicle or battery-connected power grid.
+Damage is equal to the charge (negative decreases).
 `recover_energy`       | Recovers an energy source equal to damage of the spell.
 The energy source is defined in `effect_str` and may be one of `BIONIC`, `FATIGUE`, `PAIN`, `MANA` or `STAMINA`.
 `remove_effect`        | Removes `effect_str` effects from all creatures in the aoe.
 `remove_field`         | Removes a `effect_str` field in the aoe.
 Causes teleglow of varying intensity and potentially teleportation depending on field density, if the field removed is `fd_fatigue`.